NicolaDean/tensorflow-ranger-layer/README.md

 - [x] Helper Function To set Ranger Layers mode in an easy/fast way
 - [ ] Make easier to create a model with both Fault Injection Points and Ranger
 - [ ] Create an Helper class for Fault Aware Training
+- [ ] Make Ranger Batch Compatible to enable possibility of "Range Tune" using fit function (Faster than single prediction)

 # TODO LIST of Examples:
 - [ ] Move DataLoading functions and Training functions inside the models itself.
+- [ ] Fix Vgg16 Example (Some problem adding classes to Tensorflow Functional Models (????))

 # Principle IDEA:
 The scope of this layer is to imporve reliability/robustness of CNN layers against Fault Tollerance of GPU.